Loan Payoff Calculator

 When you repay a loan, you pay back the principal or capital (the original sum borrowed from the bank) as well as interest (the charges applied by the bank for their profit, which grow over time).
 Interest growing over time is the really important part: the faster you pay back the principal, the lower the interest amount will be.

-Play around with our Loan Payoff Calculator, above, to see how overpayments can shorten the length of your loan.
+You can play around with our Loan Payoff Calculator above, or give our loan calculator a try, to see how overpayments can shorten the length of your loan and reduce the amount of interest you'll end up paying.

-The following guide focuses particularly on student loans, but the tips and advice can apply to all types of loans.
+This next section focuses on the example of student loans, but the tips and advice can apply to all types of loans.
 So read on to learn how to shorten and shrink your loan.

 How long will it take me to pay off my student loan?